MDRCS/nginx-server/README.md

     The response from the upstream server must match the defined match block, which defines the status code as 200, the header Content-Type value as 'text/ html', and the string "Welcome to nginx!" in the response body.

+    # + High-Availability Deployment Modes :

+    4.1 NGINX HA Mode

+    + Problem :
+    You need a highly available load-balancing solution.

+    + Solution :
+    Use NGINX Plus’s HA mode with keepalived by installing the nginx-ha-keepalived package from the NGINX Plus repository.

+    Discussion
+    The NGINX Plus repository includes a package called nginx-ha- keepalived.
+This package, based on keepalived, manages a virtual IP address exposed to the client.
+Another process is run on the NGINX server that ensures that NGINX Plus and the keepalived process are running.
+Keepalived is a process that utilizes the Virtual Router Redundancy Protocol (VRRP), sending small messages often referred to as heartbeats to the backup server.
+If the backup server does not receive the heartbeat for three consecutive periods, the backup server initiates the failover, moving the virtual IP address to itself and becoming the master.
+The failover capabilities of nginx- ha-keepalived can be configured to identify custom failure situations.

+    4.2 Load-Balancing Load Balancers with DNS

+    + Problem :
+        You need to distribute load between two or more NGINX servers.

+    + Solution :
+        Use DNS to round robin across NGINX servers by adding multiple IP addresses to a DNS A record.

+    Discussion
+    When running multiple load balancers, you can distribute load via DNS.
+The A record allows for multiple IP addresses to be listed under a single, fully qualified domain name.
+DNS will automatically round robin across all the IPs listed.
+DNS also offers weighted round robin with weighted records, which works in the same way as weighted round robin in NGINX.
+These techniques work great.
+However, a pitfall can be removing the record when an NGINX server encounters a failure.
+There are DNS providers—Amazon Route53 for one, and Dyn DNS for another— that offer health checks and failover with their DNS offering, which alleviates these issues.
+If using DNS to load balance over NGINX, when an NGINX server is marked for removal, it’s best to follow the same protocols that NGINX does when removing an upstream server.
+First, stop sending new connections to it by removing its IP from the DNS record, then allow connections to drain before stop‐ ping or shutting down the service.